BP sees technology nearly doubling world energy resources by 2050

 NEW POWER

-The world is however expected to reduce its reliance on fossil fuels in favour of cleaner sources of energy as governments introduce policies limiting carbon emissions in order to combat global warming.
+The world is however expected to reduce its reliance on fossil fuels in favor of cleaner sources of energy as governments introduce policies limiting carbon emissions in order to combat global warming.

 "A price on carbon would advantage certain resources," Eyton said.